megunair/paperboy-record-player/README.md

 - Font Awesome icons
 - SVG for the record character icon and favicon

+## Testing

+This project includes comprehensive unit tests focused on ease of use and user experience.
+The tests ensure that all interactive components work correctly and provide appropriate feedback to users.

+### Running the Tests

+1. Install dependencies with `npm install`
+2. Run tests with `npm test`
+3. For test coverage report, run `npm run test:coverage`

+### Test Categories

+- Core Playback: Tests for play, pause, next, and previous functionality
+- Visual Feedback: Ensures animations and visual state changes work correctly
+- Track Management: Tests track changing and cycling behavior
+- User Controls: Tests volume knob, equalizer sliders, and other controls
+- Accessibility: Ensures keyboard navigation and focus management
+- Responsive Design: Tests UI adaptation for different screen sizes
+- Error States: Tests graceful handling of errors and edge cases

 ## Design Credits

 This implementation is based on the PAPERBOY Record Player Animation design, featuring a stylish blue and yellow color scheme with a branded vinyl record.